-Note: A growing number of large electronics companies have begun asking their top suppliers to measure and reduce their corporate-wide GHG emissions and also set public-facing GHG reduction goals.
+Note: A growing number of large electronics companies have begun asking their top suppliers to measure and reduce their GHG emissions and also set public facing GHG reduction goals.
 Collaborative initiatives among common industries such as the Electronics Industry Citizens Coalition (EICC) have also developed jointly sponsored supplier training programs or used a common information collection system to gather data from their suppliers.
-As mentioned in the previous notebox, certain ENERGY STAR Partners are also members of the Carbon Disclosure Project's (CDP) Supply Chain initiative.

-EPA applauds current industry efforts to engage suppliers on measuring and reducing corporate-wide
+In addition, a handful of ENERGY STAR Partners such as Acer, Asus, Dell, and Philips are also members of the Carbon Disclosure Project's (CDP) Supply Chain initiative, where CDP sends its questionnaire to suppliers on behalf of their customers, asking them to measure and publicly report their direct and indirect GHG emissions.

-GHG emissions from both direct combustion sources and indirect sources, such as purchased electricity.
-EPA encourages more Partners to engage key suppliers to measure and reduce their GHG emissions by developing supplier engagement programs and/or by collaborating with other companies to reach shared suppliers through collective outreach and training efforts.
+EPA applauds current industry efforts to engage suppliers on measuring and reducing GHG emissions.
+EPA encourages more Partners to engage key suppliers to measure and reduce their direct and indirect GHG emissions by developing supplier engagement programs and/or by collaborating with other companies to reach shared suppliers through collective outreach and training efforts.
 Partners are also encouraged to ask suppliers to report their GHG emissions publicly and set public GHG emissions reduction goals.
 In order to recognize such efforts, EPA will consider such activity, along with others in this category, for purposes of Manufacturer Partner of the Year.